24 Daily Habits

 5. Visualize the Day Ahead: I like to take a few minutes to shut my eyes and visualize what I want happen in the coming day.
 It’s amazing how often my desires become reality when I do this.

 6. Write a “To Do” List: I like to write out a list in my diary of the important tasks I need to do that day.
 As they are completed I put a line through them.
 So simple, yet so effective.

 7. Check the News Headlines: I think it’s important to have an idea of what is happening in our community and the world.
 Also if don’t at least check the main stories, I find it is easy to feel left out of conversations throughout the day.
 Having said this, much of the news is negative and I’m careful not to spend too much time digesting it unless there is a particular story of note.

 8. Blog: I find there are many benefits to blogging.
 Starting a blog can help you gain clarity, be creative, make new friends, and may even generate you some income.
-If you would like to start a blog I recommend Squarespace.
+If you would like to start a blog I recommend WordPress.

 9. Take Time to Look Good: it’s a reality of life that people judge us by our appearance.
 I take a few minutes each morning to ensure I go out into the world looking the best I can.

 10. Smile.
 You’ve probably heard about the importance of smiling, but as the saying goes “common sense is often quite uncommon.”
 I try to carry a smile with me on throughout the day.
 I find that not only does it make me happier, but it can make other people smile and open the door to conversations with people I haven’t talked to before.